-The AD7712 is configured for its external clocking mode by tying the MODE pin low.
-In this mode, SCLK of the AD7712 is configured as an input, and an external serial clock must be provided to this SCLK pin.
-This external clocking mode is designed for direct interface to systems that provide a serial clock output that is synchronized to the serial data output, including microcontrollers such as the 80C51, 87C51, 68HC11, and 68HC05 and most digital signal processors.
+The AD7713 is configured for its external clocking mode by tying the MODE pin low.
+In this mode, SCLK of the AD7713 is configured as an input, and an external serial clock must be provided to this SCLK pin.
+This external clocking mode is designed for direct interface to systems which provide a serial clock output which is synchronized to the serial data output, including microcontrollers, such as the 80C51, 87C51, 68HC11, and 68HC05, and most digital signal processors.